Every company needs insurance, whether you’re a lean start-up of eight or a regional family-run business.

 The good news is that protecting your company does not have to be costly or complicated.
-It can be smart, and it can be based on your SMB’s specific DNA.
+It can be wise, and it can be based on your SMB’s specific DNA.
 Who are you, what do you do, where and how do you do it, what direction are you headed, what is your risk tolerance, and where do you most need protection?

-A good broker will be able to simplify the process and show you where it makes sense to trim coverage or add.
+A good broker can simplify the process and show you where it makes sense to trim coverage or add.

 - General Liability (GL).
 This is ground zero for SMBs.
 Almost every company that exists should have a minimally basic GL insurance policy.
 (Don’t worry, basic policies start around $30/month.)

 - Errors & Omissions (E&O).
 Did you fail to meet the deadline for your client’s new website?
-Did your project manager ship the components to the wrong warehouse so the manufacturer missed their deadline?
+Did your project manager ship the components to the wrong warehouse, so the manufacturer missed their deadline?
 Did someone on the team (who?) fail to double-check a crucial measurement on the blueprints?
 People make mistakes, but mistakes can be costly.
 E&O covers these all-too-common scenarios and starts around $23/month.
-The median cost is $59/month depending on what kind of business you run.
+The median cost is $59/month, depending on what kind of business you run.

 - Cyber.
 If you have a computer, you need cyber insurance.
 It might start around $25/month, but most SMBs average around $125/month, and the statistics show that it’s not if you’ll be a victim of a cyber-attack or a data breach, but it’s when and for how much.